-IMPORTANT: Tef-Gel is a corrosion inhibitor and is especially important in marine applications.
+IMPORTANT: Tef-Gel is a corrosion inhibitor.

 If your AIR wind turbine is to be installed on a "tilt-up" tower, mount the blade/hub assembly to the turbine now.
 Coat the alternator rotor shaft threads and blade hub bore with Tef-Gel and slide the hub onto the shaft.
 Start the 5/8-18 hub nut on shaft threads and "spin" the hub completely onto the turbine alternator shaft.
 Fully tighten the hub to 40 lb-ft (55 N·m) by inserting a 5/16 inch hex key wrench in the turbine alternator shaft and turning the shaft while turning the blades.